MuellMark/MuellMark/README.md

 On top of all of my research, I also:
 - Graduated with a cumulative GPA of 4.0 🤓
-- was the president of Southwestern University’s Computer Science Club 👾
+- Was the president of Southwestern University’s Computer Science Club 👾
 - Am a member of 3 other honor societies 🎓
 - Can be reached at this email: muemark10@gmail.com 📧